Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `GB` for United Kingdom

 ### `eth`
-An ethereum address representing the `custody address` or `recovery address` of a registered agent in the nosh-protocol network.
+An `custody address` representing the `custody address` or `recovery address` of a registered account in the nosh-protocol network.

 #### Example
 - `0xb794f5ea0ba39494ce839613fffba74279579268` - represents a hexagonal representation of a physical global position